Finite Permutation Groups with Few Orbits Under the Action on the Power Set: Groups With Few Set-Orbits

-We know that the same numbers we were unable to remove in the earlier sections will reappear.
-Since for even numbers we need $k_0 = 2$ the following $n$'s can no longer be removed using Step 1: $n=18,22,34,42$.
+\textbf{Groups with $n+4$ set-orbits} We know that the same numbers we were unable to remove in the earlier sections will reappear.
+Since for even numbers we need $k_0 = 2$, the following $n$'s can no longer be removed using Step 1: $n=18,22,34,42$.
 So we must continue with

 After Step 2 we have only